Jump to:

 Pitch / Submission / Query Work

+I’ve had three top literary agents represent my work over the years, which means I know how to pitch to commissioning editors and what they want to see, if you’d like to take the traditional route.
 Yes, I know it’s hard to write a synopsis and book blurb (your whole book reduced to a few hundred words!). it’s also hard to pitch the right tone in webpage content, promotional materials, cover and query letters.
-But I’ve had top literary agents represent my own work over the years, so I know how to pitch to commissioning editors and what they want to see.
-I can help you with any book proposal /submission (query letter, synopsis, sample pages), enticing sales pitches (book blurbs for back covers and websites, or an elevator pitch), even copywriting for websites or marketing materials (flyers, brochures, postcards, posters, press/media releases).
-Simply send me a message and we’ll go from there.
+But I can help you with any book proposal / submission (query letter, synopsis, sample pages), enticing sales pitches (book blurbs for back covers and websites, or an elevator pitch), even copywriting for websites or marketing materials (flyers, brochures, postcards, posters, press/media releases).
 To give you an idea of prices, it generally takes me an hour to:

 - – edit an author’s 1000-word synopsis down to 300 or 500 words